altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 ## Exercise 6: Options and radio buttons

 {{< admonition type="question" title="Exercise 6: Options and radio buttons" open=true >}}
 The argument `options` is expecting a list.
-These will be the names of columns in our dataframe (but not all of them):
+This will be the names of columns in our dataframe (but not all of them):
-1. Above your sidebar block, define a list called `column_names`
+1. Above your sidebar block, define a list called `column_names`.
 2. Set the contents of this list to be **five** strings: `"HDI index", "GDP per capita", "Life expectancy", "CO2 per capita", "Services"`
 3. Save your file, and check that the error in the app has been resolved.
 4. Link your radio widgets to the chart parameters.
 Currently, the `x` and `y` parameters are hard-coded: